Skip to content

 4. expose queries and metadata through the CLI and HTTP surfaces

-That boundary is why repository docs, operations docs, and maintainer docs must stay distinct.
-Product readers need to understand the runtime promise without being forced through Helm, CI, or repository-governance material first.
+That boundary is why product, operations, and maintainer docs stay distinct.
+The runtime promise should be understandable without walking through Helm, CI, or repository-governance material first.

 These pages explain meaning, boundaries, and usage.
-They do not replace the repo-owned authorities that actually enforce shape or behavior.
+They do not replace the repository-owned authorities that enforce shape or behavior.
 When a page describes a stable surface, readers should be able to confirm that claim in one of four places:

 • generated references under configs/generated/